shan-emacs/emacs-packages-mirrors/melpa/flycheck-swiftx-readme.txt

-Add Swift support to Flycheck using Swift compiler frontend.
+A Swift backend for Flycheck with support for Xcode projects.

 Features:

-- Apple Swift 5 support.
+- Apple Swift 5

-- Integration with Xcode projects.
+- Xcode projects
+  Flycheck-swiftx can parse Xcode projects and use the build settings for the project.
+  This means that complex projects, which may include various dependencies, can be typechecked automatically with swiftc.

+- For non-Xcode projects provide your own configuration via `flycheck-swiftx-build-options` and `flycheck-swiftx-sources`.

-- The `xcrun` command support (only on macOS)
+- `xcrun` command support (only on macOS)

-Usage:

-See README.md

-Debug:
+Installation:

-In flycheck.el:flycheck-start-command-checker, add:
+In your `init.el`

-(when (equal checker 'swiftx) (message "%s %s" checker command))
+(with-eval-after-load 'flycheck
+  (require 'flycheck-swiftx))

+or with `use-package`:

+(use-package flycheck-swiftx
+ :after flycheck)